ms/buildtogether.tech/testing/index.md

 script, which then checks that the right values are present (about which more in a moment).
-The library's job is to emulate the environment the web app under test would see if it was being invoked by the real server: environment variables are set, standard input and output are replaced by <span g="string_io">string I/O</span> objects, and so on, so that the application has no (easy) way to tell how it's being invoked.
+The library's job is to emulate the environment the web app under test would see if it was being invoked by the real server: environment variables are set, standard input and output are replaced by <span g="string_io" i="string I/O">string I/O</span> objects, and so on, so that the application has no (easy) way to tell how it's being invoked.

 Why go through this rigmarole?
 Why not just have a top-level function in the web app that takes a URL, a dictionary full of header keys and values, and a string